Have you been making this mistake too?

 The only way to get a decorating style that fits you perfectly is to build your own by mixing and matching style elements and applying them strategically throughout your home.

-I know that sounds easier said than done, which is why I created my new course Define Your Style Lab to show you exactly how to mix up your one-of-a-kind decorating style.
+I know that sounds easier said than done, which is why I created How to Find Your Decorating Style—a collection of my best resources and posts about choosing a decorating style.